tomise20/jQuery-column-slider/README.md

-#tomsie20 / jQuery column slider
+# tomsie20 / jQuery column slider

+This is a responsive simply jQuery slider